janpfeifer/gonb/cmd/nbexec/README.md

 The saved notebook can then be used by `nbconvert` and converted to various formats (html, text, pdf, etc.).

 It requires Jupyter Notebook and optionally `nbconvert` and `pandoc` installed.

-Typically, in Ubuntu, with `sudo apt install pandoc` and `pip install notebook nbconvert`.
+Typically, in Ubuntu, with `sudo apt install pandoc` and `pip install jupyterlab notebook nbconvert`.
 But it may vary on different systems.

 ## How to use it?